 The main advantage is that you can transplant your seedlings or direct seed several weeks earlier than uncovered crops.
 This will give you a head start and allow you to harvest earlier and longer.

 One caution though: depending on what type of row cover you use, your crops are susceptible to overheating.
-That’s why I prefer Reemay row cover as it breathes.
+That’s why I prefer fabric row cover (such as Reemay) as it breathes.

 If you are using greenhouse plastic film or other plastic film, you will need to vent the row cover during the day when it is warm and sunny.
 This may not work well if you work outside the home during the day, as it may be too cold early in the morning to vent the row covers and be too cool in the evening when you come home.